extension-js/extension.js/programs/create/README.md

 # @extension/create

-> The **create** part of [Extension](https://github.com/cezaraugusto/extension).
+> The **create** part of [Extension.js](https://github.com/cezaraugusto/extension).
 Available as a standalone package.

-This package stores all logic needed by `Extension` to create new projects.
+This package stores all logic needed by Extension.js to create new projects.

 ## Installation